TokynBlast/The-Game./README.md

 > [!WARNING]
-> This isn't actually supposed to be played.<br>
-> This will kill a Windows PC.
+> THIS IS A JOKE AND WILL KILL A PC

 This is a super fun game!
-It only works on Windows.
-Despite the few lines, it can be a very fun game.
+Despite the few lines, it's full of misery if you lose :)